 The race to be Number One has been described as America's state religion.
 We have been trained not only to compete frantically, but to believe in the value of beating people - and to help our children become winners.
 Research and experience, however, demonstrate that competition is actually destructive to self-esteem, poisonous to relationships, and counterproductive in terms of learning.
 Spelling bees, awards assemblies, competitive sports, and even informal contests at home teach children to regard other people as potential obstacles to their own success.
 The result is that everyone ultimately loses in the desperate race to win.
 Alfie Kohn, author of NO CONTEST: The Case Against Competition, describes the hidden costs of turning the school into a place for triumph.
 The problem, he argues, is not just that competition is overdone or badly handled; rather, the very win/lose structure itself has damaging consequences for how children come to see themselves, each other, and the act of learning.
 The alternative is not merely the absence of competition but the construction of caring communities in which people help each other to succeed.

 It is both in 'Human Nature' to compete and to coexist.
 Which characteristic would we like to encourage in ourselves, and which will make us successful in pursuing what we want in life?
 While it is widely accepted, but rarely defended, that competition is inevitable, this claim is based on the thesis that competition is part of 'human nature'?
 Can such a claim be substantiated?
 Who benefits from this position?
 Or, can we choose not to let competition drive us, and choose coexistence over it?
-(This course is also held at DLD College in London 2016.)
+(This course is also held at DLD College in London 2016 and 2017.)

 Our web based system is developed for you to work more efficiently with all your online tools and make you able to easily utilise Google's criteria for acheiving the best possible ranking in the search engine result.
 Read more.